-As will be discussed more fully under the heading "Employee Rights and Obligations Under Common Law," unlike in other countries, there is no "atwill" employment in Canada.
-When an employer terminates the position of an employee in Canada (without cause), the employee is generally entitled to a minimum amount of notice from the employer by statute.
+As will be discussed more fully under the heading "Employee Rights and Obligations Under Common Law," unlike in certain other countries, there is no "at-will" employment in Canada.
+When an employer terminates the position of an employee in Canada (without cause), the employee is generally entitled to a minimum amount of notice from the employer by statute, and in some provinces, severance pay.
 Each statute provides for the circumstances that constitute termination, and the length of notice required in those circumstances.
-Notice may be given in advance of the termination date (working notice) or paid to the employee in a lump sum or as salary continuance while the employee does not attend work (pay in lieu of notice).
+Notice may be given in advance of the termination date (working notice), or paid to the employee in a lump sum or as salary continuance while the employee does not attend work (pay in lieu of notice).
 The requirements vary widely across Canada, but an employer is generally obliged to provide an employee with one to two weeks' notice per year of service, currently up to a maximum of eight weeks' notice.
-For federally regulated industries, an employee is entitled to two weeks' notice of termination after three months of service to a maximum of eight weeks' notice.
+For federallyregulated industries, an employee is entitled to two weeks' notice of termination after three months of service.
 Statutory notice may be greater where there is a mass or temporary layoff.

 In addition to the notice of the termination of an employee's employment, employees working in Ontario or for federal undertakings may also be entitled to severance pay when their employment is terminated.
-The provincial severance pay provisions generally provide for payment of a lump sum equivalent of an employee's wages calculated based on their length of service.
-Thresholds for payment can include the employer's payroll and the employee's length of service.
+The provincial severance pay provisions generally provide for payment of a lump sum equivalent of an employee's wages calculated on their service.
+Thresholds for payment can include the Company payroll and the employee's length of service.

 Note that the requirement to provide notice of termination (or pay in lieu of notice) and severance pay (where applicable) is a minimum requirement.
-Reasonable notice at common law (which generally applies across Canada except for Quebec) and is discussed below, addresses the often greater notice requirement where there is a termination without cause.
+Reasonable notice at common law (which generally applies across Canada except for Quebec) and is set out below, addresses the generally greater notice requirement where there is a termination without cause.

-Mass and Temporary Layoffs
+Mass and Temporary Layoff

-Generally, where an employer terminates the employment of 50 (but as little as 10 in select jurisdictions) or more employees at an establishment within a four-week period, a special set of termination rules apply.
+Generally, where an employer terminates the employment of 50 (but as little as 10 in some jurisdictions) or more employees at an establishment within a four week period, a special set of termination rules apply.
 The notice period for employees in a mass termination is determined by the number of employees affected.
 As well, notice of mass termination must be sent to the applicable Ministry of Labour.